emmercm/www/src/blog/_effective-how-to-template.md

 In this article I'm defining "technical how-to guides" as a list of repeatable steps an engineer may need to execute during their daily work.

-Some examples of how-to guides I use at work on a weekly or monthly basis:
+Some examples of how-to guides me and my team frequently use:

 - How to create & deploy a new [microservice](/blog/tag/microservices)
+- How to scale a service
+- How to load test a service
+- How to use a service's admin CRUD end
 - How to elevate cloud provider or [database](/blog/tag/databases) access
 - How to install and use a CLI tool
 - How to escalate a support ticket with a vendor